KumailP/ai-report-parser/backend/README.md

 1. Only the first sheet of the Excel file is processed
 2. There is no pagination support for retrieval of reports
 3. Unit Tests should be added to ensure each module / service works as expected.

+## AI Usage

+The following tools were used during development:
+   1. **Cursor IDE (claude-3.7-sonnet):**
+      - Simple data structure manipulation
+      - Lookup certain Python / FastAPI documentation
+      - Fix / improve syntax (Make code more 'Pythonic')
+   2. **Cursor IDE (claude-3.7-sonnet-thinking):**
+      - Prompt Engineering
+      - Documentation & comments
+      - Code review
+      - Discussing improvements & alternate approaches

+Challenges encountered:
+   1. AI referenced outdated documentation.
+   2. AI sometimes did not understand the context correctly.
+   3. AI suggested approaches that were not ideal for our use case.
+   4. In case of syntax / code changes, AI overly complicated things which were not necessary at all.

+In summary, AI was used to aid in development, more so in fixing simple Python / SQLModel / Pydantic / FastAPI syntax issues, and also for reasoning to get feedback on the approach that I wanted to implement.
+AI was not relied on solely for development & was used to enhance the reasoning & implementation process and also to improve development speed.